 - Heyer Sky Lounge

 The Heyer Sky Lounge (a.k.a. the rooftop lounge) sits at the top of the house on the "RL" floor (where the ‘25th floor’ should be).
 It has amazing floor-to-ceiling windows, offering a breathtaking view of Penn’s campus and the Philadelphia skyline.
-Heyer Sky Lounge is often used for house events, such as banquets, discussions, large meetings, parties, movies and brunches.
+Heyer Sky Lounge is often used for house events, such as banquets, discussions, large meetings, parties, movies, and brunches.
 It is also one of the best studying spots in the house.
-Particularly during exam times and generally in the evenings, the Heyer Sky lounge is another designated quiet area of Harrison.
+Particularly during exam times and generally in the evenings, the Heyer Sky lounge is a popular study space.

 - Meeting Room